johndatiles/gatsby-starter-lumen-johndatiles/content/posts/Why-I'm-Starting-a-Blog.md

 ### Thanks for Reading

-These were my 7 reasons for starting a blog, but the inspiration came from my wife, Bianca.
-She writes on her own blog about our IVF journey.
+These were my 7 reasons for starting a blog.
+Inspiration came from my wife, Bianca, who writes about our IVF journey on a blog of her own.
 Read it at [ifmypunanicouldtalk.com](https://ifmypunanicouldtalk.com/).